-What do you get when you reunited part of the Police Academy team and pop them in the next send up monster movie series from the minds of Sharknado?
+What do you get when you reunite part of the Police Academy cast and pop them in the next send up monster movie series from the minds of Sharknado?
 That’s right – Lavalantula!
 Whilst it never really caught on quite like the lightning in a bottle franchise that preceded it, Lavalantula is just as stupid and idiotic and so fans of one will love the other.

 Lava, spiders, lavalantulas, a bad script, terrible CGI, a lot of puns, bombs that don’t go off, spider egg hatchings and the problem of people running in straight lines instead of ever stepping to the side to avoid things!

 Colton is a washed up actor now playing b-movie roles for cult so-bad-its-good action movies.
 He has a huge home, a lovely wife in Olivia and great friends in tv team Marty and Teddie but is just isn’t happy.
 He also hasn’t realised he isn’t the superstar he once was.
 He walks off of a wonky tv set from a botched scene take and is busy storming home when the movie takes a turn for the crazy.
 It is at that point where from out of literally nowhere – lava spewing giant spiders jump out from the hills that erupt like a volcano and start killing everyone in sight!

 Colton survives the first attack on the motorway and rushes home to wife Olivia who is more than capable of handling herself.
 The problem is their son Wyatt is out with friends being a mopey teenager and Colton wants to find him and protect the family.
 Olivia stays home incase Wyatt returns but Colton goes out on the hunt.